andreabonetti/andreabonetti.github.io/index.md

 Hi there!

-I am **Andrea Bonetti**, Senior Research Scientist at Sony AI, Switzerland.
+I am **Andrea Bonetti**, Staff Research Scientist at Sony AI, Switzerland.

 What you will find here on my personal website:
 - [Projects](projects.md)